awslabs/amazon-kinesis-connector-flink-state-migrator/README.md

 **What is the problem this project solves?**

-The difference in the package names of the old Kinesis connector and the new Kinesis connector causes problems when you're upgrading your Flink runtime from 1.8/1.11 to 1.13+ and want to run your upgraded app from the snapshot/state taken with the old runtime.
+This library allows you to migrate from the Amazon to Apache Kinesis connector while retaining state in the source operator.
+The operator state includes a map of Kinesis shard and sequence numbers.
+Without this library your job will fail to start.

 ## How to use